Planning a trip to Malaga? Here are our top picks...

 Although Málaga has a wide range of activities for everyone, there are also other towns and villages that are worth visiting during your time in Costa del Sol.

 If you hire a car, you'll be able to see some beautiful places, all relatively close to the city.
 For example, Frigiliana, a 45-minute drive from Málaga, is one of the prettiest villages in Spain and an easy day trip from the city.
-An hour's drive in the other direction will take to Estepona, a traditional Andalusian white-washed town.
+Spend a few hours strolling through the old Moorish quarter's cobbled streets, adorned with white-washed houses and floral balconies.

 Planning a trip to Málaga?
-Stay at the Molina Lario, a boutique hotel in the city centre or read our guide on Where to stay in Malaga.
+Stay at the Molina Lario, a boutique hotel in the city centre or read our guide on where to stay in Malaga.

 Need more info about Spain?
 Read our Spain travel guide to help you plan your trip.